The Changeling Hypothesis:

 Horace Slughorn claimed that “a spell” existed for the purpose of creating a Horcrux when Riddle asked his question in the academic year 1942–’43 (or possibly ’43–’44, but I doubt it), but that he did not know that spell, and he insisted that the subject had already been banned.
 I think we can probably take Slughorn at his word on this.
 Tom Riddle did not learn how to create a Horcrux from Horace Slughorn.
 At most, he only got confirmation on what a Horcrux was.

 But we also know that Riddle, by all accounts, was brilliant.
-By the very fact that he ultimately created that Diary, not just from the manner in which he had designed its housing; incorporating the function of a calendar, and a Pensieve (which may have been done for some other purpose), and an interactive user interface by which the fragment housed in the Horcrux might be able to interact with and take possession of the holder, steal their life and escape from the book (one life spent to put it in, another spent to take it out), we can conclude that he was not in the least averse to messing about with extremely dangerous, highly experimental magic.
+By the very fact that he ultimately created that Diary, not just from the manner in which he had designed its housing; incorporating the function of a calendar, and a Pensieve (all of which may have been done for some other purpose), including an interactive user interface by which the fragment housed in the Horcrux might be able to interact with and take possession of the holder, steal their life and escape from the book (one life spent to put it in, another spent to take it out), we can conclude that he was not in the least averse to messing about with extremely dangerous, highly experimental magic.

 Well, we are not without possibilities there.
 Albus Dumbledore was not able to ban information related to the creation of Horcruxes outside Hogwarts.
 And it has been recently pointed out to me that Riddle may not in fact have spent all of his summers in that orphanage.